actionslaw/socialslaw/README.md

 ### Start

-Configure your social account credentisl in a `.secrets` file at the root of this project.
+Configure your social account credentials in a `.secrets` file at the root of this project.
 Start Socialslaw locally:

 ```bash
 npm start